industrial-edge/Performance-Analytics/docs/Installation.md

 ![HMI Overview](graphics/HMI_overview.png)

 Global Screen:
-* Switch between automatic and manuel mode of the stations
+* Switch between automatic and manual mode of the stations
 * Select which car typ should be produce
 * See which car typ is actually in production in each station
 * Check Status of the stations